The Beatles: Early residencies and UK popularity

 Allan Williams, the Beatles' unofficial manager, arranged a residency for them in Hamburg.
 They auditioned and hired drummer Pete Best in mid-August 1960.
 The band, now a five-piece, departed Liverpool for Hamburg four days later, contracted to club owner Bruno Koschmider for what would be a 3 1/2-month residency.
 Beatles historian Mark Lewisohn writes: "They pulled into Hamburg at dusk on 17 August, the time when the red-light area comes to life ... flashing neon lights screamed out the various entertainment on offer, while scantily clad women sat unabashed in shop windows waiting for business opportunities."

-Koschmider had converted a couple of strip clubs in the district into music venues, and he initially placed the Beatles at the Indra Club.
+Koschmider had converted a couple of strip clubs in the red light Reeperbahn district of St. Pauli into music venues and initially placed the Beatles at the Indra Club.
 After closing Indra due to noise complaints, he moved them to the Kaiserkeller in October.
 When he learned they had been performing at the rival Top Ten Club in breach of their contract, he gave them one month's termination notice, and reported the underage Harrison, who had obtained permission to stay in Hamburg by lying to the German authorities about his age.
 The authorities arranged for Harrison's deportation in late November.
 One week later, Koschmider had McCartney and Best arrested for arson after they set fire to a condom in a concrete corridor; the authorities deported them.
 Lennon returned to Liverpool in early December, while Sutcliffe remained in Hamburg until late February with his German fiancée Astrid Kirchherr, who took the first semi-professional photos of the Beatles.